huynguy-db/arcion-docs/content/docs/arcion-on-premises-ui/installation-and-setup.md

 ---
 pageTitle: Install and set up Arcion On-premises UI
 title: Installation and Setup
-description: "Learn how to install and set up Arcion on-premises UI."
+description: "Learn how to install and set up Arcion On-premises UI."
 weight: 1
 ---

-# Install and set up Arcion on-premises UI
+# Install and set up Arcion On-premises UI
-This guide walks you through the necessary steps to get Arcion’s on-premises UI up and running in your network.
+This guide walks you through the necessary steps to get Arcion’s On-premises UI up and running in your network.

 If you're using AWS, GCP, Azure, or some other cloud vendor virtual machine (VM) instance, make sure you have network access to and from your source and target databases or data lakes.